Institute-for-ReWriting-World-History/cameraobscura/README.md

     Roland G. Kent.* Translated by Roland G. Kent, Harvard University Press, 1938.

-[^12]: The set of all words in *Webster's New International Dictionary
+[^12]: The set of all words in *Webster's New International Dictionary of the
-    of the English Language*

-    Webster, Noah. *Webster's New International Dictionary of the English Language: Based on the International Dictionary of 1890 and 1900*, Edited by William Torrey Harris, G. & C. Merriam Company, 1913.
+    English Language: Based on the International Dictionary of 1890 and 1900*.